aws-samples/aws-service-catalog-reference-architectures/README.md

 The portfolio templates in each section will create a ServiceCatalog Portfolio with various products, a launch constraint and linked roles for provisioning.
-*You must create the IAM end user group and policy stack from the IAM section before launching any portfolio templates.
  * [IAM Templates](iam)
  * [Virtual Private Cloud (VPC)](vpc)
  * [Elastic Compute Cloud (EC2)](ec2)